Doesn’t it seem as if holes in hollow doors are inevitable?

 Both spray insulation and drywall patches can be hidden by applying a layer of stainable wood putty.
 The putty should be spread across the patch and allowed to cure before being sanded flat.
 The putty can then be stained or primed and painted.
 This is an effective way to hide the repair so that it is less noticeable.

 Veneer doors can be patched differently.
 It is possible to carefully cut away a small portion of the veneer around the prepared hole.
 A template can be made of the shape.
 A patch is then cut from a new piece of matching veneer.
 The patch can be glued into place with wood glue.
-The patch can be sanded around the edges and then stained to match the finish of the door.
+The door patch can be sanded around the edges and then stained to match the finish of the door.